awsdocs/iam-user-guide/doc_source/best-practices.md

   + [Using Bucket Policies and User Policies](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-iam-policies.html) in the *Amazon Simple Storage Service Developer Guide*
   + [Access Control List \(ACL\) Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html) in the *Amazon Simple Storage Service Developer Guide*

+## Get Started Using Permissions With AWS Managed Policies<a name="bp-use-aws-defined-policies"></a>

+Providing your employees with only the permissions they need requires time and detailed knowledge of IAM policies\.
+Employees need time to learn which AWS services they want or need to use\.
+Administrators need time to learn about and test IAM\.

+To get started quickly, you can use AWS managed policies to give your employees the permissions they need to get started\.
+These policies are already available in your account and are maintained and updated by AWS\.
+For more information about AWS managed policies, see [AWS Managed Policies](access_policies_managed-vs-inline.md#aws-managed-policies)\.

+AWS managed policies are designed to provide permissions for many common use cases\.
+Full access AWS managed policies such as [AmazonDynamoDBFullAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonDynamoDBFullAccess) and [IAMFullAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/IAMFullAccess) define permissions for service administrators by granting full access to a service\.
+Power\-user AWS managed policies such as [AWSCodeCommitPowerUser](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AWSCodeCommitPowerUser) and [AWSKeyManagementServicePowerUser](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AWSKeyManagementServicePowerUser) provide multiple levels of access to AWS services without allowing permissions management permissions\.
+Partial\-access AWS managed policies such as [AmazonMobileAnalyticsWriteOnlyAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonMobileAnalyticsWriteOnlyAccess) and [AmazonEC2ReadOnlyAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonEC2ReadOnlyAccess) provide specific levels of access to AWS services\.
+AWS managed policies make it easier for you to assign appropriate permissions to users, groups, and roles than if you had to write the policies yourself\.

+AWS managed policies for job functions can span multiple services and align with common job functions in the IT industry\.
+For a list and descriptions of job function policies, see [AWS Managed Policies for Job Functions](access_policies_job-functions.md)\.

+## Use Customer Managed Policies Instead of Inline Policies<a name="best-practice-managed-vs-inline"></a>

+For custom policies, we recommend that you use managed policies instead of inline policies\.
+A key advantage of using these policies is that you can view all of your managed policies in one place in the console\.
+You can also view this information with a single AWS CLI or AWS API operation\.
+Inline policies are policies that exist only on an IAM identity \(user, group, or role\)\.
+Managed policies are separate IAM resources that you can attach to multiple identities\.
+For more information, see [Managed Policies and Inline Policies](access_policies_managed-vs-inline.md)\.

+If you have inline policies in your account, you can convert them to managed policies\.
+To do this, copy the policy to a new managed policy, attach the new policy to the identity that has the inline policy, and then delete the inline policy\.
+You can do this using the instructions below\.

+**To convert an inline policy to a managed policy**

+1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

+1. In the navigation pane, choose **Groups**, **Users**, or **Roles**\.

+1. In the list, choose the name of the group, user, or role that has the policy you want to remove\.

+1. Choose the **Permissions** tab\.
+If you chose **Groups**, expand the **Inline Policies** section if necessary\.

+1. For groups, choose **Show Policy** next to the inline policy that you want to remove\.
+For users and roles, choose **Show *n* more**, if necessary, and then choose the arrow next to the inline policy that you want to remove\.

+1. Copy the JSON policy document for the policy\.

+1. In the navigation pane, choose **Policies**\.

+1. Choose **Create policy** and then choose the **JSON** tab\.

+1. Replace the existing text with your JSON policy text, and then choose **Review policy**\.

+1. Enter a name for your policy and choose **Create policy**\.

+1. In the navigation pane, choose **Groups**, **Users**, or **Roles**, and again choose the name of the group, user, or role that has the policy you want to remove\.

+1. For groups, choose **Attach Policy**\.
+For users and roles, choose **Add permissions**\.

+1. For groups, select the check box next to the name of your new policy, and then choose **Attach Policy**\.
+For users or roles, choose **Add permissions**\.
+On the next page, choose **Attach existing policies directly**, select the check box next to the name of your new policy, choose **Next: Review**, and then choose **Add permissions**\.

+   You are returned to the **Summary** page for your group, user, or role\.

+1. For groups, choose **Remove Policy** next to the inline policy that you want to remove\.
+For users or roles, choose **X** next to the inline policy that you want to remove\.

+In some circumstances, we do recommend choosing inline policies over managed policies\.
+For details, see [Choosing Between Managed Policies and Inline Policies](access_policies_managed-vs-inline.md#choosing-managed-or-inline)\.

 ## Use Access Levels to Review IAM Permissions<a name="use-access-levels-to-review-permissions"></a>

 To improve the security of your AWS account, you should regularly review and monitor each of your IAM policies\.
 Make sure that your policies grant the [least privilege](#grant-least-privilege) that is needed to perform only the necessary actions\.

 When you review a policy, you can view the [policy summary](access_policies_understand.md) that includes a summary of the access level for each service within that policy\.
 AWS categorizes each service action into one of four *access levels* based on what each action does: `List`, `Read`, `Write`, or `Permissions management`\.
 You can use these access levels to determine which actions to include in your policies\.

 For example, in the Amazon S3 service, you might want to allow a large group of users to access `List` and `Read` actions\.
 Such actions permit those users to list the buckets and get objects in Amazon S3\.
 However, you should allow only a small group of users to access the Amazon S3 `Write` actions to delete buckets or put objects into an S3 bucket\.
-Additionally, you should restrict permissions to allow only administrators to access the Amazon S3 `Permissions management` actions\.
+Additionally, you should reduce permissions to allow only administrators to access the Amazon S3 `Permissions management` actions\.
 This ensures that only a limited number of people can manage bucket policies in Amazon S3\.
 This is especially important for `Permissions management` actions in IAM and AWS Organizations services\.

 To view the access level classification that is assigned to each action in a service, see [Actions, Resources, and Condition Keys for AWS Services](reference_policies_actions-resources-contextkeys.md)\.